Skip to main content

 List the name of the person filling out your articles.
 It can be a registered agent, but it doesn’t have to be.
 They must also list a physical address.

-Only fill out this section if you’re planning to create an LLC made up of separate units, known as a series.
+Only fill out this section if you’re planning to create an LLC made up of separate units, known as a Series LLC.
 Skip it otherwise.

 Leave this blank if you want the effective date to be the day the Secretary of State approves your Articles of Organization.
-Otherwise, you can add a date up to 90 days in the future if you want to delay the start of your LLC.
+But if you want to delay starting your LLC, you can list a date up to 90 days in the future.

 This signature doesn’t have to come from a member of your LLC.
 It can be anyone, including someone you hire (like Northwest).